rodrigocfd/windigo/README.md

 Notably, Windigo is written 100% in pure Go – CGo is **not** used, just native syscalls.

-Windigo is based in Go 1.20 because it's the [last](https://go.dev/doc/go1.20#windows) Go version to support systems older than Windows 10, and many people requested that.
+Windigo is based in Go 1.20, so it can be built in [Windows 7](https://go.dev/doc/go1.20#windows) and above.

 ## Install